diffpy/diffpy.utils/doc/source/examples/transforms_example.rst

    to convert it to ``2theta`` or ``d``. ::

     # Example: convert q to 2theta
-    from diffpy.utils.transformers import q_to_tth
+    from diffpy.utils.transforms import q_to_tth
     wavelength = 0.71
     q = np.array([0, 0.2, 0.4, 0.6, 0.8, 1])
     tth = q_to_tth(q, wavelength)

     # Example: convert q to d
-    from diffpy.utils.transformers import q_to_d
+    from diffpy.utils.transforms import q_to_d
     q = np.array([0, 0.2, 0.4, 0.6, 0.8, 1])
     d = q_to_d(q)